kryptokrona/kryptokrona-docs/docs/guides/mining/XMRIG-Guide.md

       * `"variant": 1`

-      - Instead of `[public address]`, simply paste your TurtleCoin wallet's address.
+      - Instead of `[wallet address]`, simply paste your TurtleCoin wallet's address.
 Make sure to keep the `"`!

       - If you don't have one yet, you can generate a [paper wallet](../wallets/Making-a-paper-wallet) to mine towards for now, and later import into a CLI or GUI wallet.